 But seen on either side.

-The second verse begins a description of the vague place the speaker arrived at in the previous one.
-In this place, the verse explains, time flows differently, and can be viewed together.
+The second verse begins with a description of the vague place the speaker arrived at in the previous one.
+In this place, the verse explains, time flows differently and can be viewed together.
 The concluding simile suggests the experience is like knowing something is hidden away, and suddenly being able to see it.
 Interestingly, the words “past,” “present,” and time” are capitalized where they appear, including in the first verse.
 By capitalizing these words, Longfellow suggests they are proper nouns, and so implies that they are names, rather than concepts.
 It is also possible that the capitalization is meant as a kind of deification, as is traditional in many religious practices.
 Whatever the intention, the emphasis for importance is clear and useful when trying to assess meaning.